Card on File compliance for REST Pay Display

 Overview

-Tokenization (or Vault Card) requests made through Clover REST Pay Display API require additional steps for developers to ensure compliance with Card on File mandates (also called Stored Credential Transaction framework).
+Tokenization or vaulted card requests made through Clover REST Pay Display API require additional steps for developers to ensure compliance with Card on File (COF) mandates, also called the Stored Credential Transaction framework.

 Card on File background

-In October 2017, Mastercard and Visa issued new rules regarding the use of stored credentials.
-This mandate requires specific handling and transmission of stored credentials (in this case, tokens representing payment data).
-See the following documentation for more information:
+In October 2017, Mastercard® and Visa® issued new rules regarding the use of stored credentials.
+This mandate requires specific handling and transmission of stored credentials—in this case, tokens representing payment data.
+See Visa documentation for more information: Improving Authorization Management for Transactions with Stored Credentials

-A stored credential is information (including, but not limited to, an account number or payment token) that is stored by a merchant or its agent to process future transactions.
+A stored credential is information, including but not limited to an account number or payment token, that a merchant or its agent stores to process future transactions.

 📘